codecentric-oss/niceml/DEV_ENV_SETUP.md

 ## Install Poetry Dependencies

-We recommend to don't use Poetry environments.
-Deactive the creation of poetry environments:
+We recommend that you don't use Poetry environments.
+Deactivate the creation of poetry environments:

 ```bash
 poetry config virtualenvs.create false